Vitols999/QMS-WIKI/DocQuickStartEnglish.md

       ![Create VRT for elevation data](images/DocAdv/InstallDem2VrtEn.jpg "Create VRT file for elevation data")

     * Move the mouse to the `Dig.Elev.Model (DEM)` window.
-    * Open the context menu with a right click and choose `Setup DEM paths`.
+    * Open the context menu with a right-click and choose `Setup DEM paths`.
     * Choose `QMS\DEM` as folder.
     * In the `Dig.Elev.Model (DEM)` window now appears, among others, an entry `N51E012`.
-    * Open the context menu with a right click on this name and select `Activate`.
+    * Open the context menu with a right-click on this name and select `Activate`.
     * Elevation data is now available for the selected area (in the example the south-west corner of the area has the coordinates
       51° North, 12° East and extends over 1° in both directions).
     * The existence of elevation data at the location of the mouse pointer is indicated in the status line by an existing elevation specification.